Maha Al-Bargouthi

-Maha Al-Bargouthi (1963 - 6 December 2022) is a retired Jordanian Paralympic athlete who has won three Paralympic medals in para table tennis, she has competed in five Paralympic Games.
+Maha Al-Bargouthi (23 February 1962 – 6 December 2022) was a Jordanian para table tennis player who competed in five Paralympic Games and won three Paralympic medals.
 She was voted Jordan's top sportsperson in 2002.

 Sporting career

 Paralympics

 Al Bargouthi's attended her first Paralympic Games in 2000 where she won her country's first ever gold medal in table tennis, she competed in the singles event class 1-2.
 She won her match against Lynne Riding of Great Britain but lost to France's Isabelle Lafaye Marziou, she later went on to beat Catherine Mitton in the semifinals and advanced to gain Jordan's first and only gold medal in the Paralympics.

 In 2004, she competed alongside Khetam Abuawad and Fatemah Al Azzam, the 2004 Summer Paralympics were Abuawad and Al Azzam's first Paralympics.
 Al Bargouthi lost her two games in the group play against Genevieve Clot and Catherine Mitton but didn't succeed to the later rounds while Al Azzam succeeded through to the quarterfinals but Abuawad wasn't fortunate and lost her two games as well.
 However, the women's team were triumphant in the women's team class 4-5.
 The three women were qualified in second place after losing in straight sets to Chinese Taipei and closely won against Germany.
 In the quarterfinals, they competed against Slovakia and narrowly won three sets to two and continued onto the semifinals.
 They encountered reigning champions China who were aiming to win their second consecutive gold medal in the teams event, sadly Al Barghouti's team lost to China in straight sets but were hopeful in getting a bronze medal: this was Al Barghouti's second medal and Abuawad and Al Azzam's first medal.
 They were up against France where they successfully won the bronze medal, this was Jordan's second medal in table tennis.

 Al Bargouthi only competed in the singles event class 1-2 in the 2008 Summer Paralympics while Abuawad and Al Azzam were aiming to win their second medal in their second Paralympic Games.
 During group play, Al Barghouti lost her group play matches again like the previous games: she lost to Isabelle Lafaye-Marziou and Narges Khazaei of Iran.

 During the 2012 Summer Paralympics, Al Bargouthi was in last place once more in the group play after losing to Lafaye-Marziou and Ireland's Rena McCarron Rooney.
 Al Bargouthi's fifth and last Paralympic Games were in 2016 Summer Paralympics in Rio de Janeiro and was again unlucky in the two matches against McCarron Rooney and China's Liu Jing.